NicolaDean/Insulink/README.md

 # Insulink
 An App to help diabetic people!

+> :warning: **WARNING: This app is for accademic purpose only**, always contact a doctor since our calculation could be inprecise)
 ## Features:
 1. Keep track of blood sugar level (With diary chart)
 2. Keep track of meals in times.